 • Methods of systematization of dynamic systems: simple conceptual structures representing complex natural, technical and social phenomena;

-• Fundamentals of the dynamics of the Earth system and the emergence of regimes, critical transitions and extreme events in the context of complexity sciences;
+• Fundamentals of the dynamics of multiscale multidomain systems, from microphysical to cosmological, from neuronal to geophysical, along with the emergence of regimes, critical transitions, extreme events and multi-hazards in the context of complexity sciences;

-• Coevolutionary models of climate change in a holistic perspective involving dynamics of the oceans, atmosphere, geosphere, biosphere and society;
+• Coevolutionary models of Earth System Dynamics in a holistic perspective involving dynamics of the oceans, atmosphere, geosphere, biosphere and society;

 • Dynamic methods of extraction and analysis of information related to the dynamics of complex systems, from empirical and computational records;

-• Detection of patterns of spatial and temporal climatic variability from data of the dynamics of the Earth system and attribution to underlying mechanisms;
+• Detection of patterns of spatial and temporal climatic variability from data of the dynamics of natural systems and attribution to underlying mechanisms;

 • Methods of evaluating uncertainty and predictability in complex system dynamics, for representative model optimization and decision support.